-CT scanners on integrated platforms are mostly high-quality multi-slice diagnostic units.
+CT scanners on integrated platforms are mostly high-quality multislice diagnostic units.
 Adding contrast enhancement affords the potential for performing a single comprehensive diagnostic study.
-PET/MRI, a recent development, is currently being clinically evaluated.
+PET/ MRI, a recent development, is currently being clinically evaluated.

 This article highlights clinical scenarios where radiology and nuclear medicine are combined to address specific clinical problems.
 An exhaustive list of these problems is inapplicable, as unique diagnostic dilemmas continually occur.
-In our experience, these are best addressed by continuous interaction and regular interdisciplinary meetings.
+In our experience, these are best addressed by continuous interaction and regular interdisciplinary meetings between the two disciplines.